Online fuel volume monitoring

 97 million people in 88 countries receive medical aid

-WFP offers medical care to the population in hundreds of hospitals throughout Yemen.
+WFP offers medical care to the population in dozens of hospitals throughout Yemen.
 Sustainable energy supply of hospitals is provided by diesel generator sets.

 Stationary cisterns of various shapes and sizes are installed to supply gensets with fuel.
 Height of fuel tanks is from 1000 mm to 4000 mm, volume – from 800 l to 48 000 l.